 Before starting, work out what kind of surface the mould has attached to:

 - If the mould is on something that's super-porous, like a textile, clothing or furniture, there's a good chance it can't be completely removed and it may need to be thrown out.
 Anything like wicker baskets, textiles, paper and cardboard or carpet needs to be chucked away – don't even bother with these surfaces.
 (And don't just let carpet dry out if there's been water damage, as mould spores will be left behind, buried in the carpet fibres.)

 - Non-porous surfaces such as hard plastics should be relatively easier to clean.

 - Semi-porous surfaces such as treated wood or concrete will be variable.

-Mould in the grout or silicone in your bathroom is worth a separate mention.
+These areas deserve a separate mention.
 Once mould gets its grip here, getting rid of it is almost impossible.
 When mould grows, it develops hyphae, or roots, which grow into the grout or silicone.
 You can clean the surfaces of the grout or silicone, but not deep into it.
 In those cases you have to replace the silicone or re-grout your bathroom.